Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ![Houdini Train](Images/tops_3dgrut_static_3_generator.png)

 The GenericGenerator node runs the command-line job task.
-The custom variables we defined in the Attribute Create create node are referenced when building out the command-line flags that are passed to Python3 and the train.py script:
+The custom variables we defined in the Attribute Create nodde are referenced when building out the command-line flags that are passed to Python3 and the train.py script:

     "`@MINICONDA_ENV`/bin/python3" "`@WORKING_DIR`/`@SCRIPT_NAME`" --config-name "`@CONFIG_NAME`" path="`@SOURCE_DIR`" out_dir="`@OUTPUT_DIR`" experiment_name="`@EXPERIMENT_NAME`" `@PROXY_RESOLUTION`

 ### Running your first TOPs job

-Click on the orange colored triangle button in the tasks toolbar to start cooking the Houdini TOPs work item.
+Click on the orange colored triangle button in the Tasks toolbar to start cooking the Houdini TOPs work items.
 This will start the batch rendering job.

 ![Houdini Train](Images/tops_3dgrut_static_4_opcook.png)

-The results of this opcook workflow can be seen in the node graph, and in the "Task Graph Table" panel.
-Click on the solid green circle inside the GenericGenerator node shape to view this task's info.
+The results of the opcook operation can be seen in the node graph, and in the "Task Graph Table" panel.
+Click on the solid green circle inside the GenericGenerator node shape to view this work item's Task info.

 ![Houdini Train](Images/tops_3dgrut_static_4_green_circle.png)